Cyran is the founder and editor-in-chief of Corporate Style Story. She loves good pyjamas, good food and good company.

 I’ll admit, I’m that person that often offers up weird and wonderful software and apps to colleagues and friends that I’ve heard of if they’re asking.
 As far as I’m concerned, more often than not there will be technology that can help us manage day-to-day life better if we just know what’s out there and try it.

-As I work in the technology industry, I do enjoy checking out new things to see how I can improve what I’m doing, be more organised or be more creative, so here is a list of the apps I can’t live without and those which I use on pretty much a daily basis.
+As I work in the technology industry, I really enjoy checking out new software to see how I can improve what I’m doing, be more organised or more creative, so here is a list of the apps I can’t live without and those which I use on pretty much a daily basis.
 Some you’ll have heard of an others you may not have.
+Enjoy!

 P.S.
 I haven’t included social media apps, because that’s just a given!

-As the saying goes, “an elephant never forgets” and Evernote is top of the list of apps that I can’t live without.
-Think of it as your external brain.
-I’m a huge list-making fan so I really like how customisable the list-making functionality it is.
-Although it’s not solely a list making app.
+As the saying goes, “an elephant never forgets” and Evernote is top of the list of 7 apps that I can’t live without.
+Think of this app as your external brain.
+I’m a huge list-making fan so I really like how customisable the list-making functionality is in this app, although it’s not solely used for making lists.

-Audible is the best way of consuming books that otherwise you wouldn’t have time to listen to.
-I listen whilst travelling, driving, cooking dinner, tidying up and when exercising.
-It works with Alexa so you can play through the Alexa devices too – which is GREAT – “Alexa, play my book on Audible”, love it.
+Audible is my favourite way of consuming books that otherwise you wouldn’t have time to read.
+I listen whilst on the tube, driving, cooking dinner, tidying up and when exercising.
+Audible works with Alexa too so you can play through the Echo devices too – which is GREAT – “Alexa, play my book on Audible”, and it will pick up where you left off on your phone, I love it.

-It’s a brilliant way to use otherwise ‘dead’ time and everyone from Tim Ferris to Holly Willoughby use Audible.
-If you’ve haven’t tried it yet, you can choose a book of your choice for free, below.
+Audiobooks are a brilliant way to use otherwise ‘dead’ time and everyone from Tim Ferris to Holly Willoughby use Audible.
+If you’ve haven’t tried it yet, you can choose a book of your choice for free, below and the membership options start from £7.99 per month.
+I get the 2 books per month plan (which is £14.99) and you can roll over any unused credits.

 Who really likes having a purse full of receipts??
-I for sure do not.
-It doesn’t help that I can’t ever find the receipt I need because there are usually so many to keep track of, if you don’t have a system you’re bound to lose them if they’re rolling around in your bag.
+I definitely do not.
+It doesn’t help that I can’t ever find the receipt I need because there are usually so many to keep track of, and if you don’t have a system you’re bound to lose them if they’re just scrunched up at the bottom of your bag.

-Expensify means that I can take a photo of the receipt and store it in the app so that I can attach it to an email and send it to whomever needs a copy of it – the finance department, my accountant, HMRC, whomever.
-You can also create reports and the app also has other expense management tools.
-The basic plan is free and brilliant and I’m happy that my documents are all stored in it safely, but I download the PDF each month with the information and send it to my accountant.
+Expensify means that I can take a photo of the receipt and store it in the app so that I can attach it to an email and send it to whomever needs a copy of it – the finance department, my accountant, or even HMRC (hopefully not!).
+You can also create reports and the Expensify app also has other expense management tools.
+The basic plan is free and does exactly what I need it to and I’m confident that my documents are all stored in it safely, but to be on the safe side, I download the PDF each month with the information and send it to my accountant.
 Its clearly another app I can’t live without.

 Spritzlet is a speed reading app that helps you to ‘spritz’ the internet.
-This is now how I read blog posts – it really will change how you consume information online, especially is you read a lot of blogs.
+This is how I read long-form blog posts, usually think pieces without many photos – Sprizlet really will change how you consume information online, especially is you read a lot of blogs or long-form content on the screen.

 Download Spritzlet to your bookmarks bar and when you go to an article or a piece of content you want to read, click the Spritzlet app.
 The Spritz widget will pop up with the full text and you can read it however fast you choose, between 250 – 1000wpm.
 The red letter is intended to help your brain to actually ‘comprehend’ what its reading instead of just consuming individual words.
 I’m not sure of the science, but it works.

 Time recording.
 Possibly the bane of most lawyers’ lives or anyone else that works on a time-basis for that matter.
-I haven’t had to record my time for a long time, and in all honesty recording time was one of the many reasons I moved away from private practice so early on in my career.
-However, as a freelancer I think its good-practice to understand where the bulk of my time is spent and for my clients’ peace of mind.
+I haven’t had to record my time for a long time, and in all honesty recording time was one of the many reasons I moved away from working in private practice so early on in my career.
+However, now as a freelancer I think its good-practice to understand where the bulk of my time is spent and to record my time for my clients’ peace of mind.

-Now when I tell you that an app has got me out of more situations than I care to remember, it’s this app.
+Now when I tell you that an app has got me out of more situations than I care to remember, it’s Waze.
 I hate traffic, can’t stand traffic and would rather drive around the ‘back-doubles’ than sit in traffic.

-This app tracks other drivers journeys and presents to you a journey planner that takes into consideration what is happening on the road including how fast their travelling etc. User can also report what is happier on the roads, such as car accidents, road works, it’s the Facebook of sat-nav!
-Super easy to use too.
+Was works by tracking other drivers’ journeys once they’re logged into the app and presents to you a journey planner that takes into consideration what is happening on the road, including how fast other road users are travelling and therefore detecting traffic, if there has been an accident etc – its fabulous.
+Users can also report what is happening on the roads, such as car accidents, road works, even police sightings and speed cameras.
+It’s the Facebook of sat-nav!
+Super easy to use too and you can store home, work and favourite journeys.

-I love Uber, it’s definitely an app I can’t live without.
-Even if you prefer getting a black cab, public transport , for contingency purposes Uber is a must-have.
+It’s not without its issues sometimes, but in terms of contingency planning and for ease of not needing to travel with cash or even a card – Uber is perfect, it’s definitely an app I can’t live without.
+Even if you prefer getting a black cab, public transport, for contingency purposes Uber is a must-have app on your phone.
 It also helps that I can use it in most countries when I travel too, oh and lots of Uber drivers use Waze – win:win.

 Before I started CorporateStyleStory.com I had some variation of this conversation with myself a number of times…